-Often thought to be a Polish hop, Lubelska actually originates in Zatec, Czechoslovakia.
+Often thought to be a Polish hop, Lubelska actually originates in Zatec, Czechia.
 Sometimes marketed as Lublin or Lubelski, Lubelska’s high humulene content is trumped only by its rare, high levels of farnesene.
 This oil profile results in interesting aromas of magnolia and lavender.
 It is considered to very noble-like in character.
 Thought to be a landrace cultivar of Saaz, it is now a mainstay of Polish breweries.

 Want this hop?
 Browse our recommended stockists below.